adaptiq-ai/adaptiq/README.md

 ### 🎯 ADAPTIQ - Agent Development & Prompt Tuning Iteratively with Q-Learning

 ADAPTIQ is a framework designed for the iterative improvement of AI agent performance through offline Reinforcement Learning (RL).
-Its primary goal is to systematically enhance an agent's guiding Configuration, focusing mainly on its Task Description (Prompt), by learning from the agent's past execution behaviors and incorporating user validation through an interactive "Wizard" process.
+Its primary goal is to systematically enhance an agent's guiding Configuration, focusing mainly on its Task Description (Prompt), by learning from the agent's past execution behaviors and incorporating user validation.
 It provides a structured, data-driven alternative to purely manual prompt engineering.

 ### 🚀 Vision and Goal